What Do Mine Cutting or Channeling Machine Operator Do?

 Is There Going to be Demand for Mine Cutting and Channeling Machine Operators?

 In the United States, there were 6,100 jobs for Mine Cutting or Channeling Machine Operator in 2016.
 There is little to no growth in job opportunities for Mine Cutting or Channeling Machine Operator.
 There will be an estimated 700 positions for Mine Cutting or Channeling Machine Operator per year.

 The states with the most job growth for Mine Cutting or Channeling Machine Operator are Alaska, Missouri, and Texas.
 Watch out if you plan on working in Georgia, Illinois, or Virginia.
 These states have the worst job growth for this type of profession.

-How Much Does a Mine Cutting or Channeling Machine Operator Make?
+What is the Average Salary of a Mine Cutting or Channeling Machine Operator

 Mine Cutting and Channeling Machine Operators who work in Wyoming, West Virginia, or Pennsylvania, make the highest salaries.